JacoVanAntwerpen/sparq-team-site/src/content/projects/hysupply-australian–german-feasibility-study-of-a-renewable-hydrogen-supply-chain.md

 ---
-title: "HySupply: Australian–German Feasibility Study of a Renewable Hydrogen Supply Chain"
+title: "HySupply: Australian-German Feasibility Study of a Renewable Hydrogen Supply Chain"
-shortDescription: A two-year feasibility study (Nov 2020–Jan 2023) exploring the technical, economic, regulatory, and logistical viability of exporting renewable hydrogen (and its derivatives) from Australia to Germany.
+shortDescription: A two-year feasibility study (Nov 2020-Jan 2023) exploring the technical, economic, regulatory, and logistical viability of exporting renewable hydrogen (and its derivatives) from Australia to Germany.
 longDetails: >-